-A moment when he realizes that the only thing that separates them is power and authority, which – in this material world – a slave can easily buy for himself.
+A moment when he realizes that the only thing that separates them is power and authority.
+Which, in this material world, a slave can easily buy for himself if given the opportunity.

 A time when a slave develops a different perspective of himself.
 The kind of perspective that makes him question who he is, where he is, where he has been and where he is going.

 That slave now knows himself, his worth and his strength.
 He now knows that..

 I walk on the soil of my ancestors and those that came before them

 A land that once radiated with the kind of luxury that only nature can provide